crowbartools/MixrElixr/README.md

 A Google Chrome extension that provides options and tweaks to improve your [Mixer.com](http://mixer.com) viewing experience.
 Built with love by the [Firebot](https://github.com/Firebottle/Firebot) team.

-If you have questions, concerns, need help, or just want to say hi, please reach out to us on Twitter: [@MixrElixr](http://twitter.com/mixrelixr)
+If you have questions, concerns, need help, or just want to say hi, you can reach out to us [on Twitter](http://twitter.com/mixrelixr) or join our [Discord channel](https://discord.gg/tTmMbrG).

 >**Disclaimer**: MixrElixr is neither created nor endorsed by Mixer or Microsoft.
 It is created by the community for the community.